 There are an endless amount of resources at your fingertips.
 Local libraries, for starters, offer a ton of resources.
-Plus, there is no shortage of online courses, support groups, videos, and tutorials.
+Plus, there is no shortage of online courses, support groups, videos, coaching, and tutorials.
 You can explore your neighborhood, local parks, take day trips, visit museums, and create outings with other families.
 If your child likes a particular topic, but you aren’t well-versed, reach out to colleges, businesses, or individuals who may be willing to mentor your child.
 You can also create gatherings around various topics and invite other homeschooling families to join in.

 Something a veteran homeschooling mother told me when we first got started that proved true time and time again: